chanchan098/Docs/operation/ops-1-k8s-concepts.md

 ```

-- Node controller: Responsible for noticing and responding when **nodes** go down.
+- Node controller: Responsible for noticing and responding when <u>nodes</u> go down.
-- Job controller: Watches for Job objects that represent **one-off tasks**, then creates Pods to run those tasks to completion.
+- Job controller: Watches for Job objects that represent <u>one-off tasks</u>, then creates Pods to run those tasks to completion.
-- EndpointSlice controller: Populates EndpointSlice objects (to provide **a link** between Services and Pods).
+- EndpointSlice controller: Populates EndpointSlice objects (to provide <u>a link</u> between Services and Pods).
-- ServiceAccount controller: Create default **ServiceAccounts** for new namespaces.
+- ServiceAccount controller: Create default <u>ServiceAccounts</u> for new namespaces.

 ### cloud-controller-manager